AmnaShahbaz7/DCGAN/README.md

-# DCGANs
+# SRGAN
-## The goal is to generate new faces based on different datasets using a Deep Convolutional Generative Adversarial Network (DCGAN) for educational purposes.
+## The goal is to generate high resolution images based on different datasets, using a Super Resolution Generative Adversarial Network (SRGAN) for educational purposes.
-### Author: Mohammad Ali Balaj
+### Author: Amna Shahbaz